BIEVR-LIO: Robust LiDAR-Inertial Odometry through Bump-Image-Enhanced Voxel Maps: Introduction

-In this work, we approach robust LIO in geometrically uninformative environments from a different perspective.
-We observe environments often considered uninformative are rarely degenerate in a strict sense, as real-world scenes typically contain subtle geometric variations that render the problem well-constrained in principle.
+In this work, we approach robust LIO in geometrically sparse environments from a different perspective.
+We observe environments often considered uninformative are rarely degenerate in a strict sense, as real-world scenes typically contain subtle geometric variations that render the problem well-constrained in principle, as shown in \Cref{fig:highlight}.
 However, existing LIO systems fail to exploit this information because their map representations lack the resolution required to capture such fine-grained structure under real-time constraints.
-To this end, we introduce a novel Bump-Image-Enhanced Voxel Representation (BIEVR) designed to compactly encode high-resolution geometric information for efficient registration.
+We introduce a novel Bump-Image-Enhanced Voxel Representation (BIEVR) designed to explicitly encode high-resolution geometric information for efficient registration.
 BIEVR represents local surface geometry within each voxel as a 2D height image.
 Specifically, we estimate a dominant plane per voxel, which serves as an image plane, and store per-pixel deviations of observed points from this plane ("bump-image").
 This representation preserves details while enabling constant-time map lookups and efficient, direct scan-to-map registration.

 Although BIEVR enables high-resolution mapping, a map area can only contribute constraints to the registration if a nearby point is included in the sampled input point cloud.
 However, these subtle features can be missed due to downsampling of the input scan, which is often required to reduce computational cost.
 Selecting relevant points is difficult because LiDARs have limited spatial resolution, particularly at longer ranges, and geometric details can be too subtle to be detectable from the incoming scan alone.
 As a result, these details often emerge only after integrating multiple scans into the map.
 We therefore propose a map-aware sampling strategy that leverages the proposed representation.
 For each voxel, we compute a score derived from its height image, that reflects its potential to provide informative registration Jacobians.
 Given the initial pose estimate from IMU integration, we use a higher point-density in voxels with a high score.
-This approach focuses computation on informative areas, while using significantly less points than uniform high-density sampling.
+This approach focuses computation on informative areas, while using significantly fewer points than uniform high-density sampling.